Skip to main content

 COL Jennifer M. Gurney, MD, FACS, MC, USA

-Chief, Joint Trauma System, Healthcare Operations, DHA
+Chief, Joint Trauma System, DHA

 Col Jennifer M. Gurney

-JTS is proud to introduce COL Jennifer Gurney as the new JTS Chief.
 COL Gurney has worked with JTS since 2012 in one capacity or another.
 She has dedicated her career to improving care of the combat casualty, making her an ideal candidate to lead JTS.

 COL Gurney helped run the world-renowned Burn Care Unit as the Deputy Director, where she is the go-to expert for Burn Care and a teacher to residents.
 She provides strategic guidance to the JTS trauma care delivery team as Chief of Trauma Systems Development.
 She chaired the JTS Defense Committees of Trauma, leading over 150 subject matter experts in prehospital, surgical, and en route care in a multidisciplinary and tri-service collaboration to guide DoD trauma care.
-Her leadership supported the development of consensus clinical practice recommendations that have been adopted by international partners as best practice in military and civilian trauma care.
-As Chair, she codified the charter and established the Advanced Resuscitative Care working group responsible for developing lifesaving resuscitation guidelines and best practices.

 COL Gurney has led efforts to better surgical practices and procedures across the globe, from working with Honduran surgeons to share knowledge to reviewing combat mortalities in South CCMD to assessing the African CCMD trauma system through surveys of Role 1 and Role 2 care and onsite visits.
 As the Army State representative to the American College of Surgeons Committee on Trauma, COL Gurney supported the development of the military-civilian partnership guide.
 She helped develop the Combat Readiness metrics for deploying surgeons.
 Referred to the Joint Knowledge, Skills and Abilities Project, COL Gurney has been a leader in establishing the detailed expectations for expeditionary surgery.
 She was first to evaluate the epidemiology and trends of injury among U.S. female service members in the Iraq and Afghanistan wars.